GoodRx

 Reflections

 Designing for price clarity reinforced how heavily decision-making depends on information structure.
 People move quickly, look for the strongest signal, and trust what feels well ordered.
-Labels, spacing, and hierarchy mattered as much as the data itself.
+Labels, spacing, and hierarchy mattered as much as the data.

 This work reshaped how I think about multi-audience systems.
 Consumers and clinicians need different things, but clarity doesn’t require separate solutions.
 When complexity is absorbed by the system, people can make decisions faster and with confidence.